By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Need to always be right and do the best at everything?
 Try taking a class you know you will fail.
 Once you failed one class and see that nothing life-threatening happened it becomes easier to take the risk of taking a class that you have a chance of passing and not feeling the pressure to be the best, perfect or you are no good.
 (That one is from Milton Ericsson by way of Haley.)

 Remember every great person has failed at things.
 One writer (Joanna Penn) sums it up as “Fail early and often.”
 All writers have some pieces that get read and others that do not attract much attention.
 The more you try the more you will fail but the more you will also succeed.

 Treasure those successes.
 It is way too easy to discount what you do right by thinking only of your faults.
 But remember to give yourself credit for the things you do well and keep on trying.

 Someone said those who matter do not mind and those who mind do not matter.
 Do things to please yourself not others.
 Take credit for the good and if you get more things right than wrong you are at the head of the class.

 One way to think of this is that most lawyers lose more cases than they win.
 There is at most one winner.
 More often both sides got less than they wanted and both think they lost.

-For every person who is elected to office scores or mores run for that office.
+For every person who is elected to office, scores, or more run for that office.
 Lots of people try and some few get there.
-Be one of the ones that keeps trying and you will start to roll up the wins.
+Be one of the ones that keep trying and you will start to roll up the wins.